The following is an illustration of how this type of donation works.

 Note: If Susan had sold the stock and not given it to the trust, she would not have received the charitable deduction, and she would have paid an additional $24,750 in capital gains tax.

-Benefits to the organization: At the end of the trust term (in this case, after Susan's lifetime), we are projected to receive more than $300,000 to continue our charitable work, based on 7 percent growth of the trust's assets.
+Benefits to the organization: At the end of the trust term (in this case, after Susan's lifetime), the organization is projected to receive more than $300,000 to continue our charitable work, based on 7 percent growth of the trust's assets.

 A charitable remainder unitrust can provide you with payments that can potentially increase over time if the trust assets increase in value.